CiscoDevNet/terraform-provider-intersight/website/docs/r/server_profile_template.html.markdown

   + `key`:(string) The string representation of a tag key.
   + `value`:(string) The string representation of a tag value.
 * `target_platform`:(string) The platform for which the server profile is applicable.
 It can either be a server that is operating in standalone mode or which is attached to a Fabric Interconnect managed by Intersight.* `Standalone` - Servers which are operating in standalone mode i.e. not connected to a Fabric Interconnected.* `FIAttached` - Servers which are connected to a Fabric Interconnect that is managed by Intersight.
+* `template_actions`:(Array)
+This complex property has following sub-properties:
+  + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
+  + `params`:(Array)
+This complex property has following sub-properties:
+    + `name`:(string) The action parameter identifier.
+The supported values are SyncType and SyncTimer for the template sync action.* `None` - The default parameter that implies that no action parameter is required for the template action.* `SyncType` - The parameter that describes the type of sync action such as SyncOne or SyncFailed supported on any template or derived object.* `SyncTimer` - The parameter for the initial delay in seconds after which the sync action must be executed.
+The supported range is from 0 to 60 seconds.* `OverriddenList` - The parameter applicable in attach operation indicating the configurations that must override the template configurations.
+    + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
+    + `value`:(string) The action parameter value is based on the action parameter type.
+Supported action parameters and their values are-a) Name - SyncType, Supported Values - SyncFailed, SyncOne.b) Name - SyncTimer, Supported Values - 0 to 60 seconds.c) Name - OverriddenList, Supported Values - Comma Separated list of overridable configurations.
+  + `type`:(string) The action type to be executed.* `Sync` - The action to merge values from the template to its derived objects.* `Deploy` - The action to execute deploy action on all the objects derived from the template that is mainly applicable for the various profile types.* `Detach` - The action to detach the current derived object from its attached template.* `Attach` - The action to attach the current object to the specified template.
 * `type`:(string) Defines the type of the profile.
 Accepted values are instance or template.* `instance` - The profile defines the configuration for a specific instance of a target.
+* `update_status`:(string)(ReadOnly) The template sync status with all derived objects.* `None` - The Enum value represents that the object is not attached to any template.* `OK` - The Enum value represents that the object values are in sync with attached template.* `Scheduled` - The Enum value represents that the object sync from attached template is scheduled from template.* `InProgress` - The Enum value represents that the object sync with the attached template is in progress.* `OutOfSync` - The Enum value represents that the object values are not in sync with attached template.
 * `usage`:(int)(ReadOnly) The count of the server profiles derived from the template.
+* `usage_count`:(int)(ReadOnly) The number of objects derived from a Template MO instance.
 * `uuid_address_type`:(string) UUID address allocation type selected to assign an UUID address for the server.* `NONE` - The user did not assign any UUID address.* `STATIC` - The user assigns a static UUID address.* `POOL` - The user selects a pool from which the address will be leased.
 * `uuid_pool`:(HashMap) - A reference to a uuidpoolPool resource.When the $expand query parameter is specified, the referenced resource is returned inline.
 This complex property has following sub-properties: